-In collaboration, the school leadership team and the SENCo monitor the progress of all groups of pupils termly, discussing what adaptations/intervention is needed to support each child to make better than expected progress from their individual starting points.
+In collaboration, the School Leadership Team and the SENDCo monitor the progress of all groups of pupils, discussing what adaptations or provision and/or intervention is needed to support each pupil to make better than expected progress from their individual starting points.

-Our senior leadership team check the progress of pupils every term and discuss what they are going to do to make sure that each child is making good progress with the class teacher.
-This ensure interventions and provision can be adapted in a timely manner.
+Our Senior Leadership Team checks the progress of pupils and discusses what they are going to do to make sure that each pupil is making good progress with the class teacher, this is also reported to Governors.
+These meetings ensure that interventions and provision can be adapted in a timely manner to suit pupils' needs.